Of Men and Angels

 Slowly, it dawned on me -- what could be a more fitting allegory for our time from the male perspective than this?
 Struggling to do right by others, a man clings with a weakening grip to the truth within.
 All the others around him -- resentful feminists, domineering bullies, the narcissistic "liberated" women, cynical media, the punctilious law and the harmless but boorish "guys" -- are indifferent to his pain.
 All but the angel, who epitomizes the idealized feminine principal.

-Warrior, King, Magician, Green Man, I'm not into all that mythopoetic stuff, but I understand the icons and principals.
-How we distill the essence of what is expected of us by our evolved roles into one for you because you're a woman and one for me because I'm a man, how this damages us when we hold the principals too far apart, or enervates us when we become overzealous in our efforts to make no unnecessary differences, and so make no differences at all.
+Warrior, King, Magician, Green Man, I'm not into all that mythopoetic stuff, but I understand the icons and principles.
+How we distill the essence of what is expected of us by our evolved roles into one for you because you're a woman and one for me because I'm a man, how this damages us when we hold them too far apart, or enervates us when we become overzealous in our efforts to make no unnecessary differences, and so make no differences at all.

 Have We Lost What is Already Fine and Fierce?